Phillip Lloyd Powell 'New Hope' Lounge Chair

 When buying or delivering an item within the EU, VAT usually applies and will be added.

-Philip Lloyd Powell, 'New Hope' lounge chair, American walnut and white fabric upholstery, United States, 1960s.
+Philip Lloyd Powell, 'New Hope' lounge chair, American walnut, blue fabric, United States, 1960s.

 This comfortable armchair made out of American walnut and fabric upholstery is designed by Philip Lloyd Powell.
 The name 'New Hope' refers to the place where Powell opened his workshop in 1953.
 This chair has a soft, sensuous, biomorphic frame.
 The organic armrests are beautifully carved by hand and form a sculptural contrast to the boomerang shaped seating.
 Lovely details are seen in the round wood-joints with a black stripe on the side of the frame and the points of the frame show small indentations.
 The cross connections on the back are a nice compromise between the organic and straight lines.